-Carbon tracking software tools are usually designed to capture as much power information about the system as possible by building an additional layer between the system's hardware configuration and the user's model training process.
-Generally speaking, the power consumption of the GPU is the largest part of the training process as it performs the core work with the parallel processing of mathematical tasks.
-Following that, usually, the CPU is the second largest consumer of power.
+Energy tracking software tools are usually designed to capture as much power information about the system as possible by building an additional layer between the system's hardware configuration and the user's model training process.
+Generally speaking, the power consumption of the Graphics Processing Unit (GPU) is the largest part of the training process as it performs the core work with the parallel processing of mathematical tasks.
+Following that, usually, the Central Processing Unit (CPU) is the second largest consumer of power.

 There is a growing list of software available with most of them utilizing the same approach to gather the power consumption data from the hardware manufacturers' utility logging.
 The energy consumption is then calculated from the current power consumption and the polling time interval set in the software.
-Works like Carbontracker \cite{anthony2020carbontracker}, eco2Ai \cite{budennyy2022eco2ai} and Green Algorithms \cite{lannelongue2021green} utilize this approach to gather data from CPU, GPU, and even the RAM if supported.
-Nevertheless, there is a lack of tracking the full systems' energy consumption.
+Works like Carbontracker \cite{anthony2020carbontracker}, eco2Ai \cite{budennyy2022eco2ai} and Green Algorithms \cite{lannelongue2021green} utilize this approach to gather data from CPU, GPU, and even the memory if supported.
+Nevertheless, there is still a lack of tracking the full systems' energy consumption.
 High-performance setups may consume more power than present tools can track, for instance, if the cooling, which can account for a non-negligible proportion, is not taken into account.
 Therefore, software like Carbontracker \cite{anthony2020carbontracker} multiplies its results with an efficiency constant of 1.55 to incorporate untracked secondary power needs and efficiency losses.

 With an extended focus on user experience, projects like Cloud Carbon \cite{cloudCarbon} or CodeCarbon \cite{CodeCarbon} extend the gathered knowledge and present it in analytic-based dashboards.
-Based on the calculated energy consumption and the user's location, the average local energy mix from fossil and renewable energy sources is utilized to estimate the carbon emissions in kilograms or even tons. \cite{lacoste2019quantifying} On top of that, since the carbon emissions are difficult to visualize or imagine, the conversion into kilometers driven by car, flights with a plane, or the number of phones charged is a standard practice to make the user aware of the generated carbon emissions amount.
+Based on the calculated energy consumption and the user's location, the average local energy mix from fossil and renewable energy sources is utilized to estimate the carbon emissions in kilograms or even tons \cite{lacoste2019quantifying}.
+On top of that, since the carbon emissions are difficult to visualize or imagine, the conversion into kilometers driven by car, flights with a plane, or the number of phones charged is a standard practice to make the user aware of the generated carbon emissions amount.